mindspore-ai/mindspore/mindspore/lite/README.md

    The MindSpore team provides a series of pre-training models used for image classification, object detection.
 You can use these pre-trained models in your application.

-   The pre-trained models provided by MindSpore include: [Image Classification](https://download.mindspore.cn/model_zoo/official/lite/) and [Object Detection](https://download.mindspore.cn/model_zoo/official/lite/).
+   The pre-trained model provided by MindSpore: [Image Classification](https://download.mindspore.cn/model_zoo/official/lite/).
 More models will be provided in the feature.

    MindSpore allows you to retrain pre-trained models to perform other tasks.
 For example: using a pre-trained image classification model, it can be retrained to recognize new image types.

 2. Model converter and optimization

-   If you use MindSpore or a third-party model, you need to use [MindSpore Lite Model Converter Tool](https://www.mindspore.cn/lite/tutorial/en/master/use/converter_tool.html) to convert the model into MindSpore Lite model.
+   If you use MindSpore or a third-party model, you need to use [MindSpore Lite Model Converter Tool](https://www.mindspore.cn/lite/tutorial/en/r0.7/use/converter_tool.html) to convert the model into MindSpore Lite model.
 The MindSpore Lite model converter tool provides the converter of TensorFlow Lite, Caffe, ONNX to MindSpore Lite model, fusion and quantization could be introduced during convert procedure.

    MindSpore also provides a tool to convert models running on IoT devices .